 - Wear clothing that fits properly.
 A proper fit that allows you to move and feel comfortable will help you look more confident in your portrait.

-- If you wear glasses regularly, you should wear them for your session as we want you to look like you normally do.
+- If you wear glasses regularly, you should wear them for your session as we want you to look like you usually do.
 Don’t worry about shine or glare, as we know how to look for these things and photograph accordingly.

 - Please remove any hair elastics or Livestrong type bracelets around your wrists and keep them with your baggage or in a back pocket.
-Cell phones should be in your baggage as they will create creases and curves in your pockets.
+Cell phones should be in your bags as they will create creases and curves in your pockets.

 - Apply makeup and style your hair as you usually would.
 Now is not the time to try out a new haircut or a unique style of makeup that you aren’t comfortable with.